micmejia/bible-dump/AMPC/Matthew/Matt 19.md

-I say to you: whoever dismisses (repudiates, divorces) his wife, except for unchastity, and marries another commits adultery, [^c]_and he who marries a divorced woman commits adultery_.
+I say to you: whoever dismisses (repudiates, divorces) his wife, except for unchastity, and marries another commits adultery, _and he who marries a divorced woman commits adultery_.